What is the “Magick” behind herbs? What makes them so good for your health?

 How can you tell good quality herbs?

 Smell, taste, color, and effect.
 Each herb has its own personality and presentation.
 You will suddenly become aware of how many different shades of brown, green, and yellow there are in the herb world.
 As you look at my teas you will see that each blend has a different presentation, a different look, a different energy.
 Each tea stimulates your body in a unique way.
 Some might make you feel calm, or heady, or invigorated.
 Just by smelling the tea you might get a cognitive understanding of what the tea helps with.
-Compare my teas with store bought brands.
-Look at the capsules in large food chains and even with some “health food” stores.
-Look at the capsulated herbs on the shelf.
-Most will be the same color, a dull green or brown.
-When herbs all look alike, chances are they have less or no life force.
-Those herbs are not vibrant.
-Because of the enormity of the production, corporations cannot keep herbs alive and healthy.
-Often the herbs are fumigated to kill insects and are sealed with heat chemicals such as Polyvinylchoride ( a known carcinogen).
+Look at my teas, each herb can be recognized. with store bought brands.
+Corporations may not keep herbs alive and healthy because of the enormity of production.
+Often the herbs are fumigated to kill insects and are sealed with heat chemicals such as Polyvinylchoride (a known carcinogen).
 As a rule, your local herbalist will have the best, most vibrant herbs, but you must take the time to look for yourself.

 What about the packaging of Moon herbals?